Historical picture

 Besides the flowmeters which deliver gas to the breathing circuit, flowmeters are used in three other ways in the gas machine.

-Choosing an appropriate fresh gas flow rate is covered below in Delivery: Using breathing circuits and ventilators.
+Choosing an appropriate fresh gas flow rate is covered below in the section "Delivery: Using breathing circuits and ventilators".
 Flowmeters on some machines have a minimum oxygen flow of 200-300 mL/min.
-Some (especially newer) machines have minimum oxygen flows as low as 50 mL (or no minimum oxygen flow at all).
-Supply pressure is 50 psi.
+Newer workstations have lower minimum oxygen flows (or no minimum oxygen flow at all).
+Supply pressure is pipeline oxygen at 50 psi.

 Safety features - The oxygen flow control knob (if present) is touch-coded.
 If a gas has two glass flowtubes, they are connected in series.
 All gas flows first through fine, then through coarse flowtubes, controlled by a single flow-control knob.
 It is customary in the US for the oxygen flow tube to be on the right of the others, on the left in the UK.
 In either case, oxygen always enters the common manifold downstream of other gases.